doreenkruppa/uib-module1_Berlin-nature-and-concrete_grid-and-flexbox-styling/README.md

 ## Exercise Course-Module 1 - UserInterfaceBasics (UIB) - HTML/CSS

-### Recreated the reference image below, using grid and flexbox styling
+### Recreated the reference image below, used grid and flex box styling

 Created a grid container with four columns, evenly spaced;created a flexbox out of all of the grid items using a vertical layout; Centered all of the flexbox contents vertically and horizontally; Gave the grid items a semi-transparent, fixed background and added other styling until the page matched the example screenshot below